eureka-cpu/helix-themes.nix/README.md

-# Declarative Helix Editor Themes
+# Declarative Helix Editor Themes for Home-Manager

 Nix home-manager options for the Helix editor has an attribute for themes which expects an attribute set of attributes written as Nix-TOML values: https://mynixos.com/home-manager/option/programs.helix.themes.
 This can get really hairy if you are trying to actually use this attribute to declare your custom themes.

+## Goals
+This project is probably better off being broken up into several pieces which would become more useful to others, but for now it's easier for me to work on if I don't have to wait on reviews.
+The following are some long-term goals I'd like to meet until then.
-The goal is to eventually add a script that will convert your existing custom theme from TOML to a Nix-TOML attribute set, placing it within a `themes` directory which will then be available in the flake outputs.
+- add a function that will convert your existing custom theme from TOML to a Nix-TOML attribute set, placing it within a `themes` directory which will then be available in the flake outputs.
+- add `nix-colors` integration for better base16 themes than the ones provided in Helix by default.
+- eventually convert this flake into a home-manager module at which point this repository will become public archive.

+## Usage

 The themes already available can be used by importing the flake, and assigning the home-manager Helix themes options.